What is the best treatment for RSI from guitar practice? There are 2 steps:

 - 1Fix your sitting position and how you hold the guitar when practicing.

-- 2Teach your fingers how to use minimum effort, and how to relax between efforts
+- 2Teach your fingers how to use minimum effort with correct form, and how to relax between efforts

 We must first understand that the term "Repetitive Strain Injury" is misleading.
 The problem is not the we are repeating a movement.
 I have repeated thousands of movements in my 50 years of playing guitar and I have never had a problem